On the Testimony of Two Witnesses

 Revelation 11:5 Commentary: “I will make my Words in Your Mouth a Fire and these People the Wood it Consumes.”

-Revelation 11:5 Commentary: The Two Witnesses Have Power over the Fire-Breathing Leviathan, Rome.
+Preterism Explained and Interpreted, A Commentary of Revelation 11:5: The Two Witnesses Have Power over the Fire-Breathing Leviathan, Rome.

-Revelation 11:5 Commentary: Jesus the Son of Ananus was Harmed Daily, and as a Result Jerusalem burned to the Ground in Fulfillment of v.
+A Covenant Eschatology Exposition and Commentary of Revelation 11:5: Jesus the Son of Ananus was Harmed Daily, and as a Result Jerusalem burned to the Ground in Fulfillment of v.
 5.

-The leviathan was a seven-headed sea monster.
+The fact that the two witnesses have the ability to pour fire out of their mouths by way of the Roman army also points to Jesus the son of Ananus as well.
+In Revelation 13 the Romans are symbolized by a seven-headed sea monster.
+This seven-headed sea monster is the leviathan (see Revelation 13: A Preterist Commentary).
 The fact that the leviathan was a many-headed sea monster is made explicit in Psalm 74:14: “You crushed the heads of Leviathan.”
-The seven-headed beast of Revelation representing Rome is the leviathan.
-This beast, the leviathan, according to Job 41:19, has the power to breathe firebrands: “Out of his [the leviathan’s] mouth go burning torches; sparks of fire leap forth.”
-Firebrands are burning torches used as weapons of war.
-In this verse, John asserts that anyone who tries to harm these witnesses will ultimately be killed by firebrands launched into the city by the leviathan representing the Roman army.30 Both Jesus Christ and Jesus the son of Ananus were harmed by the inhabitants of Jerusalem.
-In The Wars of the Jews, Josephus says that Jesus the son of Ananus was beaten daily;31 consequently, the Roman army launched firebrands into the city in fulfillment of Revelation 9:7; and Jerusalem burned to the ground.
+According to Job 41:19, the leviathan has the power to breathe flaming torches: “Out of his [the leviathan’s] mouth go burning torches; sparks of fire leap forth.”
+In Revelation 11:5 I believe John implies that anyone who tries to harm these witnesses will ultimately be killed by burning torches launched into the city by the leviathan representing the Roman army.36 Both Jesus Christ and Jesus the son of Ananus were harmed by the inhabitants of Jerusalem.
+In The Wars of the Jews, Josephus says that Jesus the son of Ananus was beaten daily;37 consequently, the Roman army launched flaming torches into the city in fulfillment of Revelation 9:7; and Jerusalem burned to the ground.

 6These men have power to shut up the sky so that it will not rain during the time they are prophesying; and they have power to turn the waters into blood and to strike the earth with every kind of plague as often as they want.